-So before you apply for a mortgage, it is imperative that you do whatever you can to improve your credit score, and we are offering a few helpful tips on how to accomplish that.
+So before you apply for a mortgage, it is important that you do whatever you can to improve your credit score, and we are offering a few helpful tips on how to accomplish that.

 Knowing Where You Are